In this brief guide, we will look at some of the best ISTJ careers, as well as some ISTJ careers to avoid.

 If an ISTJ does find themselves in arts related fields like acting or modeling, one can rest assured they will find the most orderly way of going about it, and their attitude will show regardless of how unpredictable that field is.

-Other ISTJ careers to avoid may be those where there is no distinction of hierarchy or how things work, and where everything is done in a haphazard sort of way, which will pretty much kill their drive to function.
+Other ISTJ careers to avoid may be those where there is no distinction of hierarchy or how things work, and where everything is done in a haphazard sort of way, which will pretty much finish off their drive to function.

 Based on these aspects of the ISTJ personality, here are some of the most common ISTJ careers to avoid: